aferrandi/exmap/README.md

 # Exmap

-A spreadsheet applicationn that easily connects together data coming from different sources.
+A spreadsheet applicationn Based on [maps](https://github.com/aferrandi/exmap/wiki/Maps) (key-values).
-Based on maps, it has a web interface and allows sharing of spreadsheets.
+It has a web interface and allows multiple users editing the same spreadsheet.

 ![Exmap](docs/exmap_gui.png)